seashell/aqueduct/README.md

 Aqueduct is a simple tool to facilitate the provisioining and configuration of Linux-enabled devices by developers and end-users.

 ### Use cases
-- Manually setup IoT device for the first time (network,)
+- Manually setting up Linux devices (network,provisioning, etc)
+- Improving the development experience for devices without a GUI
--
+- ...

 ### Features